Must have metrics for your content report

 For your stakeholders, a content marketing report is incredibly meaningful.

 Until you know how effective creating content is, you can’t place a value on it.
-Well-written reports demonstrating easily understandable statistics is what decision-makers look for.
+Well-written web analytics reports demonstrating easily understandable statistics is what decision-makers look for.

 Once you have a baseline for your report, you can iterate and optimize your existing content for success elsewhere, e.g. blog excerpts on social media posts.